ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 If non-default parameters are selected for the variables in this section, they should be added to the ``workflow:`` section of the ``config.yaml`` file.

 ``WORKFLOW_ID``: (Default: "")
    Unique ID for workflow run that will be set in ``setup.py``.

-..
-COMMENT: But what does the workflow_id DO?!?!
+Users should not set this variable in their configuration file; it will be overridden in ``setup.py``.

 .. _Cron: